Vinayakbora/Vinayakbora/README.md

 ### Hi there 👋
 I am Vinayak Bora, a final year CS under-grad from SRMIST KTR Campus, Chennai.
-I am an Android developer and an ML enthusiast, currently learning Data Analytics with Google Data Analytics with experience in Databases and Front-End Development.
+I am an Android developer and an ML enthusiast, currently interning at Bajaj Finserv Markets as a Mobile Developer, with experience in Databases and Front-End Development.

 ---